The Brand Continuum

 A common language that unifies teams

 Organisations fragment when people describe the same situation in different ways.
-The Continuum gives teams a shared map for reading behaviour.
+The Brand Continuum gives teams a shared map for reading behaviour.
 The vocabulary is simple enough for everyone to use, but precise enough to prevent misinterpretation.

 Teams gain: